Enter the air consumed during dive, time of dive, and the total pressure at the average depth.

 What is a good SAC Rate?

-An experienced diver will typically have a sac rate of less than 18 liters per minute
+An experienced diver will typically have a sac rate of fewer than 18 liters per minute

 SAC Rate Example